anishnath/manic/CAPABILITIES.md

 Delivered with exact generic/quiz phase and counter tests, backward compatibility, catalog and prompt coverage, a non-quiz physics example, dedicated portrait/square/landscape examples, and the six-look comparison gallery.
-All 193 tests pass.
+The full workspace suite passes.
 Mid-countdown frames were rendered and visually inspected at 9:16, 1:1, and 16:9; that review also corrected horizontal timer digit/label spacing so segmented and bar looks stay inside their regions.

-## Creator format templates — manic for social creators (v1 shipped)
+## Creator format templates — v1 shipped ✅

 **A new audience: content creators, not just domain educators.** Every kit so far adds a *domain* (math, physics, optics).
 This is **orthogonal** — a *format* layer: